vscosta/yap/docs/syntax.md

 single blank character.
 The end of a file also counts as a blank character for this purpose.

-@section Encoding Wide Character Support
+## @addgroup WideChars Encoding Wide Character Support
+@ingroup YAPSyntax

 YAP now implements a SWI-Prolog compatible interface to wide characters and the Universal Character Set (UCS).
 The following text